automotive-ai/replicar-lite/README.md

 # replicar-lite

-replicar-lite is designed to empower researchers and city planners with a versatile platform for traffic simulation and analysis.
+Our replicar-lite is designed to empower researchers and city planners with a versatile platform for traffic simulation and analysis.
 This library provides functionalities to simulate diverse traffic scenarios, enabling users to analyze, optimize, and evaluate traffic behaviors in various contexts.

 ## Features:
-Naturalistic Nanoscopic Traffic Simulation: Naturalistic traffic simulation where each agent operates with its independent decision-making process.
-Agents respond to surroundings and configuration profiles, influencing their behavior in diverse scenarios.
+Naturalistic Nanoscopic Traffic Simulation: Naturalistic traffic simulation where each agent operates with its own independent decision-making process.
+Agents respond to their surroundings and configuration profiles, influencing their behavior in diverse scenarios.

 Diverse Scenario Simulation: Generate and simulate traffic scenarios, including urban, highway, and customized maps with configurable traffic parameters.